Algae

 Blue-Green Algae

-Blue-green algae is thin and stringy or a hair-like bacteria that can cause the coloration of the water to look blue, green, brown, or reddish-purple.
+This algae is thin and stringy or a hair-like bacteria that can cause the coloration of the water to look blue, green, brown, or reddish-purple.
 It is buoyant and will form a “scum” layer or floating mats on water surface.
 It grows in lakes, ponds, reservoirs, and slow-moving streams when there is warm weather, plenty of sunlight, and an abundance of nutrients like phosphorus or nitrogen.

 Bryozoans

 Although bryozoans are a type of small animals rather than algae, many people often confuse them with algae.
 Bryozoans can be found in quiet lakes, ponds, streams and swamps attached to a surface under water.
-Bryozoans are also a food source to fish, insects and snails.
-They also clean the water as they consume microorganisms.
+Bryozoans are a food source to fish, insects and snails.
+They clean the water as they consume microorganisms.
 The presence of bryozoans typically indicates good water quality.

 Chara (Muskgrass)

-Chara, aka muskgrass, is a foul, musty smelling, gray-green branched algae often confused with submerged plants.
+Foul, musty smelling, gray-green branched algae often confused with submerged plants.

 Golden Algae

-Golden algae are microscopic, about the size of a human red blood cell, and floating with an oval
+Microscopic, about the size of a human red blood cell, and floating with an oval shape.
+It often blooms in large numbers.

 Nitella